blondieslays/elisedaniellemarion.ca/content/gallery/prometheus/_index.md

 ---
 title: "Prometheus Gallery"
-description: "Prometheus, the Greek Titan, defied the gods to bring fire to humanity."
 type: "gallery"
+description: "Prometheus, the Titan who defied Zeus, brought fire to humanity."
+date: 2024-10-07
 ---

+This is the Prometheus gallery.